DS4PS/cpp-523-sum-2020/schedule.md

 For THIS ASSIGNMENT ONLY all of the work is **done by hand** so you can type your answers right into the Lab 01 word document.
 For future assignments we will be using R Markdown documents so that you can run models and submit the results directly.

 Please show the steps for each calculation.
 You can check your results in R or on a calculator when you are done.

+If you have questions, please post them to the [Assignment Discussion Board](../help/).

 Save it using the naming convention: